 - You work for the county and your brother owns property in the adjoining county that will benefit from an action you will be involved in for your employer.
 What are your responsibilities?

-The course meets the ethics-related training requirements for both licensed engineers and certified planners.
+The course meets the ethics-related training requirements for both licensed engineers and certified planners in Minnesota.

 Justin Weinberg is a Shareholder at Briggs and Morgan PA.
-He is a attorney licensed in Minnesota, Wisconsin and Iowa.
+He is an attorney licensed in Minnesota, Wisconsin, and Iowa.
 Mr. Weinberg has taught ethics-related courses for practitioners for the past 10 years.